Torch, Missouri

-Torch is an unincorporated community in Ripley County, in the U.S. state of Missouri.
+Torch is an unincorporated community in Thomas Township, Ripley County, in the U.S. state of Missouri.
+The community is located in Ripley County's southeast.

 The community is located on Missouri Route H between Glenn to the southwest and Hemenway to the northeast.

 History

 A post office called Torch was established in 1920, and remained in operation until 1954.
 According to tradition, a local lumber mill regularly torched their scrap wood outside, hence the name Torch.